EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 • August 2, 2025 — General Purpose AI (GPAI) provider obligations live (transparency, copyright)

-• 🔴 August 2, 2026 - most of the law becomes enforceable, including high-risk system rules
+• August 2, 2026 — most of the law becomes enforceable, including high-risk system rules

 • August 2, 2027 — all transition periods end, full compliance for all systems

-Source: EU AI Act official timeline
+Source: EU AI Act official timeline.

-What does this mean concretely for European SMBs?
+What this means for European SMBs

-Case 1: Simple AI usage (95% land here)
+Case 1: simple AI usage (95% land here)

 What you do: ChatGPT for blog posts, AI marketing assistant, GitHub Copilot for devs.

-What you must do?
+What you must do:

 • Disclose when content (image, text, video) is AI-generated

-• ✅ Update your privacy policy to mention AI services used
+• Update your privacy policy to mention AI services used

-• ❌ No external audit
+• No special permit, no external audit

-Case 2: Your AI sees sensitive data
+Case 2: your AI sees sensitive data

-What you must do?
+What you must do:

 • DPIA (Data Protection Impact Assessment) per GDPR Article 35